Information About NAT

 Figure 27-15 Twice NAT with Different Destination Ports

-Figure 27-16 shows a remote host connecting to a mapped host.
-The mapped host has a twice static NAT translation that translates the real address only for traffic to and from the 184.108.40.206/27 network.
+Figure 27-16 shows a remote host connecting to a translated host.
+The translated host has a twice static NAT translation that translates the real address only for traffic to and from the 184.108.40.206/27 network.
 A translation does not exist for the 220.127.116.11/27 network, so the translated host cannot connect to that network, nor can a host on that network connect to the translated host.

 Figure 27-16 Twice Static NAT with Destination Address Translation